unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

   Step 2: `Perform relaxation` on each of the neighbouring nodes of the cheapest Node.
 During the relaxation process, we check whether the path to a neighbouring node is cheaper if we go through the current cheapest node that we have picked for processing.
 If yes, the costs_table entry is updated with the new cost.
 The parents_table is also updated to indicate that the current cheapest node is the parent of the neighbouring node under scanner.

 When you are done with the probing phase, the cost of shortest path from the starting node to all other nodes is available in costs_table.
 Similarly, the actual shortest path from Start to Finish (or any Node) can be deduced by backtracking on the parents_table.
 I will explain how to do this later.

+# Applying Dijkstra's Algorithm on the example Graph

 Let's apply Dijkstra’s algorithm on our example Graph and see whether we are able to get the same shortest path that we got through manual inspection.